workingDog/Gpsd4Scala/readme.md

 # Dependencies

-Gpsd4Scala makes use of the Play json library part of the [Play framework](http://www.playframework.com/download), and [Akka](http://akka.io/).
+Gpsd4Scala uses the Play json library part of the [Play framework](http://www.playframework.com/download) and [Akka](http://akka.io/).

 Currently Gpsd4Scala is based on connecting to gpsd-3.8,